 Panels (4c) and (5c) show that the FF4 shock series is similar to the MP1 and NS shock series.
 Although the distribution of the FF4 shock series similarly narrows at the ELB, it is more centered at zero than the NS shock series.
 In fact, panel 3 of table (2) shows that 45 percent of the FF4 shock observations are zero at the ELB and another 27 percent are positive, which is much less than the 78 percent positive observations of the NS shock.
-Even though the FF4 shock series avoids suggesting more contractionary monetary news than expected in a time of record stimulus, the preponderance of zero observations at
+Even though the FF4 shock series avoids suggesting more contractionary

-11 In footnote 11 they explain, "First, for each day of the month, we cumulate the surprises on any FOMC days during the last 31 days (e.g., on February 15, we cumulate all the FOMC day surprises since January 15), and, second, we average these monthly surprises across each day of the month.
+10 In footnote 11 they explain, "First, for each day of the month, we cumulate the surprises on any FOMC days during the last 31 days (e.g., on February 15, we cumulate all the FOMC day surprises since January 15), and, second, we average these monthly surprises across each day of the month.
 Or, equivalently, we can first create a cumulative daily surprise series by cumulating all FOMC day surprises (similarly as was done by Romer and Romer (2004) and Barakchian and Crowe (2013)), then, second, we can take monthly averages of these series, and, third, obtain monthly average surprises as the first difference of this series."

-the ELB suggests that FF4 may still struggle to capture monetary policy actions at the ELB.
+monetary news than expected in a time of record stimulus, the preponderance of zero observations at the ELB suggests that FF4 may still struggle to capture monetary policy actions at the ELB.

 Panel 1 of table (2) shows that the previously discussed shock series-MP1, NS, FF4-are tightly correlated with correlation coefficients ranging from about 0.8 to above 0.9.
 This tight correlation is not surprising given that they are all calculated over the same high-frequency intervals and rely on futures with maturities of year or less.
 Moreover, sometimes these series even use the same underlying data, which is especially true for MP1 in the NS instrument set.
-Panel 2 of table (2) also shows that despite their high correlation, only the raw data shock series of MP1 and FF4 frequently have the same sign.
-The NS shock series only has the same sign as these raw data shock series for about two-thirds of observations.
-As we document later, researchers interchanging these shocks may sometimes find that they lead to different estimates of monetary policy transmission despite appearing quite similar.